Marketing a real estate property is one of the most difficult things to do in business today.

-A camera drone can literally fly into a home through the front door, and travel throughout every room, creating a far more natural virtual tour than station-based photography can.
+A camera drone can fly into a home through the front door and travel throughout every room, creating a far more natural virtual tour than station-based photography.

 3. Highlight more property features.

-Aerial photos & video bring these advantages to life.
+Aerial photos & videos bring these advantages to life.